-Sets the field to required if is-required is True or optional otherwise.
-A field that is required blocks the form submission if it is empty.
+Sets the field to required if is-required is True; otherwise, the field is optional.
+A field that is required blocks the form submission if the field is empty.

 InterceptAction(actionname, order, function)

 form.interceptAction("actionname", "order", "function")

 Allows you to intercept the script attached to an action button.
 The function passed in is executed based on the order parameter.